MicrosoftDocs/dynamics-365-fraud-protection/content/mobile-reference-implementation.md

 You can initiate reference implementation code on base application class so it can start collecting device attributes.
 Reference implementation does not prompt the user for runtime permission.

-You can send collected device attributes to Fraud Protetion by calling Fraud Protetion in the following way:
+You can send collected device attributes to Fraud Protection by calling Fraud Protection in the following way:

 ```plaintext